loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 *   My guess is that most usable / desirable / practical / learnable / popular syntaxes will fall somewhere in between the two extremes shown.

+*   But that varies with personal preferences and application domain.

-*   Well, there are exceptions.
-Example: Ideographic Description Language, a Unicode standard to allow for the graphic decomposition of Chinese characters:
+*   Example: Ideographic Description Language, a Unicode standard to allow for the graphic decomposition of Chinese characters:

         參: ⿱厽㐱